All Episodes

 I know they understand it.

-And so it's it's now manifested itself, not only the Republican Party in 2010 not, can you imagine if the Republican Party in 2010 had embraced this group?
+Can you imagine if the Republican Party in 2010 had embraced this group?

-And they don't, the Tea Party doesn't believe anything drastically different than the Republican Party.
+The Tea Party doesn't believe anything drastically different than the Republican Party.

-In fact, the problem is that the Republican Party is less committed on things than the Tea Party is.
+In fact, the problem is the Republican Party is less committed on things than the Tea Party is.

 Imagine how things would be different if the Republican Party had embraced that group and sought to bring them in the tent and use all that energy and desire and inspiration.

-So I always thought there was a way to replicate that 2010 turnout in 2012.
+I always thought there was a way to replicate that 2010 turnout in 2012.

 And I thought it would happen.

-That's why I rejected the polls in the 2012 campaign, because I thought the 2010 electorate would come out again.
+That's why I rejected the polls in the 2012 campaign because I thought the 2010 electorate would come out again.

 I thought they would be even angrier than they were in 2010 because things had only gotten worse.

-everything that brought him out had worsened.
+I mean, everything that brought him out had worsened.

 What I failed to see was that they knew they'd been rejected.